Farhan-meb/JavaScript-Problems-with-Code-Examples/README.md

 ##
  ⚡ <i><b>Explain what a callback function is and provide a simple example</b></i>
 <details><summary><b>Answer</b></summary><br />
 🌱 A callback function is a function that is passed to another function as an argument and is executed after some operation has been completed.
-Below is an example of a simple callback function that logs to the console after some operations have been completed. <br />
+Below is an example of a simple callback function that logs to the console after some operations have been completed. <br /> <br />

 ```go
 const sum = (a, b, callback) => {